ubicucsd/bootcamp_19_20/7_Challenge1.md

 *Note: This does not mean that they are explicitly mentioned in one of our previous lessons.
 Recall that we emphasize finding specific commands, options, and tools on your own.
 However, we have covered the core concepts before.*

 ### Logistics
-The problem below does never specify *how* you should solve it.
+The problem below does not specify *how* you should solve it.
 Instead, we'll present you with a task to perform and you'll need to determine the output.

 Additionally, you'll never need to download any software.
 Everything you need is on EC2.